-Developed by VinaCapital and designed by Greg Norman, the Dunes course debuted in 2010, the first of two 18-hole championship layouts planned for Danang Golf Club.
+Developed by VinaCapital and designed by Greg Norman and lead architect Harley Kruse, the Dunes course debuted in 2010, the first of two 18-hole championship layouts planned for Danang Golf Club, which is now part of the BRG Group.

 The sandy soiled fairways on the Dunes course measure a total of 7,160 yards from the Shark tees and they lie on Vietnam’s central coast, next to My Khe Beach.